Python code insight

 Press Ctrl+Shift+P and select the target expression from the list.

 The expression type will be shown in the tooltip.

 To preview the definition of the selected expression, press Ctrl and hover your mouse pointer or the cursor over the expression.

 Checking regular expressions

-If your code contains a regular expression, there is an intention action to check it: just put the caret at the regular expression in question and press Alt+Enter.
+If your code contains a regular expression, there is an intention action to check it: just put the caret at the regular expression and press Alt+Enter.
 The RegExp checker shows up, and you have to type the string.
 If your string doesn't match, the background is red; if it does - green:

 Viewing reference documentation

 With PyCharm, you don’t need to surf the web every time you stumble across some alias, or search your whole application for a method declaration you can’t remember.
-Just put the caret on a keyword you want to look up, and hit Ctrl+Q:
+Just put the caret at a keyword you want to look up, and press Ctrl+Q: